 SSD applications in Sandy Springs are routinely denied because there isn’t enough documentation, there’s a mistake in the paperwork, or the people evaluating the application simply don’t understand your condition.
 But you don’t have to endure months with no benefits.
-A Sandy Springs Social Security disability lawyer can help.
+A Sandy Springs Social Security disability attorney can help.

-How do I get Social Security disability benefits in Sandy Springs?
+How do I Get Social Security Disability Benefits in Sandy Springs?

 SSD payments specifically apply to people who have worked in the past, but now have medical conditions that leave them unable to hold a job.
-Your SSD income can help you keep a roof over your head, pay your bills and support your family.
+Your SSD income can help you keep a roof over your head, pay your bills, and support your family.

 You are entitled to SSD payments because you earned them through working and paying Social Security taxes.
 Here’s what you need to know:

 - SSD is not a government handout.
 When you were working, you had Social Security taxes deducted from every paycheck.
 You probably thought you would receive Social Security when you retired, but your disability has forced you to leave the workforce early – and that means you can also collect Social Security earlier than you otherwise would have.

 - You can qualify based on ANY disability that keeps you from working.
-Disabilities include diseases, injuries or any medical condition that prevents you from doing your job.
+Disabilities include diseases, injuries, or any medical condition that prevents you from doing your job.
 It does not have to be related to your former job in any way.

-How do I qualify for SSD benefits in Sandy Springs?
+How do I Qualify for SSD Benefits in Sandy Springs?

 Anyone who used to have a job but can no longer work because of a medical condition should qualify for SSD benefits.
 But the process ins’t that simple: to get benefits, you must show the SSA that you are eligible.
 You will need to submit documents to prove the following:

-- You have a medical condition that a doctor has diagnosed
+- You have a medical condition that a doctor has diagnosed.

-- Your condition is either terminal or expected to last a year or more
+- Your condition is either terminal or expected to last a year or more.

-- Because of your condition, you can no longer do your job
+- Because of your condition, you can no longer do your job.

-- You also can’t do any other job you’re qualified for
+- You also can’t do any other job you’re qualified for.

-- Your condition would make it difficult to do other potential jobs
+- Your condition would make it difficult to do other potential jobs.

-- Your work history qualifies you for SSD because you have earned enough Social Security “work credits”
+- Your work history qualifies you for SSD because you have earned enough Social Security “work credits.”

-- You have earned at least 20 work credits in the last 10 years
+- You have earned at least 20 work credits in the last 10 years.

-- If you haven’t earned enough work credits, you have a low income
+- If you haven’t earned enough work credits, you have a low income.

 Most of our SSD clients meet all of these criteria, and yet many of them have been turned down for benefits because they haven’t submitted enough documentation to convince the SSA.